 I originally purchased the pencil in Dark Brown - no bueno y'all!
 I am East Asian, my brows are essentially black, but a black eyebrows would look especially harsh with my features.
 The Dark Brown pencil very perceptibly learns towards REDDISH dark brown and when applied, looked rather artificial.
 I initially purchase the Dark Brown because I had been previously using dark brown eyeshadows to fill my brows, should have read some reviews first!
 Luckily I was able to exchange it for the Charcoal shade and I'm fairy pleased with the match.
 NYX describes this as a cool-toned grey, but it's more like a neutral tone to me.

 The pencil itself isn't the smoothest and creamiest, which I find to be optimal for eyebrow products - you can impart varying color intensities depending on how firmly you press down onto your eyebrows.
 The product can bunch up if you have long eyebrows (I don't trim mine), so be cautious of that.
-Longevity isn't the best, but I usually set with a clear mascara, which helps with lasting power.
+Longevity isn't the best - it smudges off quite easily on my oily forehead, but I usually set with a clear mascara, which helps with lasting power.
 The slightly slanted pencil tip is interesting - allows for thinner and thicker strokes, I just use it for thinner strokes to create a more subtle effect.

 I'm mostly happy with this purchase and I think I will likely re-purchase when I've depleted the product.
 Or who knows, maybe I'll go ahead and give Hourglass or Anastasia a try?

 Age: 30-35 Skin: Combination, Olive, Warm Hair: Brunette, Straight, Medium Eyes: Brown